 Extra-limital range.
 None, although it may yet be found in the Chinese portion of the Pamirs and/or Tian Shan.

 South-east Europe (northern Greece, Albania, the Republic of Macedonia, western Bulgaria) and western Turkey as subsp. drilon (Rebel & Zerny, 1931).
-Eastern Turkey, the mountains straddling Jordan, Syria and Lebanon, Armenia, Azerbaijan, Iraqi Kurdistan (Wiltshire, 1957) south along the Zagros Mountains of Iran (Barou, 1967; Ghassemi, Alemansoor & Alehossein, 2009) to the rest of central, southern and eastern Iran (and maybe also western Afghanistan (Ebert, 1969)) as subsp. rjabovi O. Bang-Haas, 1935.
+Eastern Turkey, the mountains straddling Jordan, Syria and Lebanon, Armenia, Azerbaijan, Iraqi Kurdistan (Wiltshire, 1957), and from northern Iran south along the Zagros Mountains (Barou, 1967; Ghassemi, Alemansoor & Alehossein, 2009) to the rest of central, southern and eastern Iran (and maybe also western Afghanistan (Ebert, 1969)) as subsp. rjabovi O. Bang-Haas, 1935.
 The Kopet Dag mountains of northeastern Iran and southwestern Turkmenistan as subsp. komarovi (Christoph, 1885).